Strategy and tactics. In everyday conversation, the terms are often used interchangeably to describe how to win at sports, warfare, or business.

 Every aspect of an integrated strategy must actively contribute toward the long-term vision of your business.
 And if something doesn’t help your organization reach the objectives outlined in your strategic planning, don’t allow it to take time or resources away from your team.

 This is also where strategy, not tactics, helps better communicate your direction to the team.
-By including forecasting in your strategic planning, objectives become better aligned to strategies.
+By including forecasting in your strategic planning, objectives become better aligned with strategies, and your tactics will follow.

 4. Markets, audiences, and products